1. About hydrocortisone injections

 Only very small amounts of hydrocortisone get into breast milk, so it's unlikely to be harmful.

 - trying to get pregnant

-There are many medicines that can interfere with the way hydrocortisone injections work.
+There are many medicines that can affect the way hydrocortisone injections work.

-It's very important to check with your doctor or pharmacist that a medicine is safe to mix with hydrocortisone injections before you start taking it.
-This includes prescription medicines and ones that you buy over the counter like aspirin, paracetamol and ibuprofen.
-It also includes herbal remedies and supplements.
+It's very important to check with your doctor or pharmacist that a medicine is safe to mix with hydrocortisone injections before you start having them.

 How do hydrocortisone injections work?

-Hydrocortisone injections contain the active ingredient hydrocortisone which is a corticosteroid or 'steroid'.
+Hydrocortisone injections contain the active ingredient hydrocortisone.
+This is a steroid (or corticosteroid).

-Hydrocortisone injections release the steroid slowly into the part of your body which is painful or swollen.
-The steroid damps down immune system overactivity in the area and reduces inflammation.
-This in turn helps to relieve the pain and swelling.
+The injection releases the hydrocortisone slowly into the part of your body that is painful or swollen.
+Like other steroids, it works by calming down your immune system.
+This reduces inflammation and helps to relieve the pain and swelling.

 When will I feel better?

-A hydrocortisone injection usually takes a few days to start working – although sometimes they work within a few hours.
+A hydrocortisone injection usually takes a few days to start working – although sometimes they work in just a few hours.